hobratschk/Portfolio.Mobile/README.md

 # Website Performance Optimization portfolio project

+## Introduction
+This project was part of my advanced Udacity coursework.
+I took a terribly under-performing website, and made it more performant (at least 60 fps).
+But it's still visually terrible.

 ## Running Instructions
 1. Go to the Settings tab in my new-frontend-nanodegree-mobile-portfolio repository
 2. Scroll down to the GitHub Pages section, and open the link in your preferred browser.